ronthedistance/ronthedistance.github.io/blog9.md

 The inner configuration elements are in the block defined by the curly braces and are arguments needed to create the resources itself.

 So in the image shown, we declare to use the VPC resource from AWS, and from here on it, anything talking about "project1-vpc" is going to refer to the resource instance as shown in the image above.
 We then declare that this VPC will be able to use DNS, and consists of the 172.16../16 network.
 Lastly, we see the "tag" section.
-This is the actual tag that can be used to search or reference this VPC resource within AWS cli or the AWS console. it DOES NOT have to be equal to the tag given by Terraform in the beginning.
+This is the actual tag that can be used to search or reference this VPC resource within AWS cli or the AWS console. **_it DOES NOT have to be equal to the tag given by Terraform in the beginning_**. ~~This may have been a headache for me when I was playing around with it~~

 Regarding the resource and item ID mentioned earlier, these can be referred to in later resources using curly braces.